maellak/DIYiotClient/README.md

 	2. na echeis dimiourgissi ena organisation
 	3. na echeis dimiourgissi ena device

-   put your  username, password and apihost (from step 3. above)
+   put your  username, password and apihost (from step iii above)

 4. Change into the install directory and run "install.sh"